Types of Cloud Computing | Simple Guide with Examples

 Published: 25 Apr 2025

-Cloud computing powers over 90% of today’s online services—from streaming to storage.
-But with so many choices, the types of cloud computing can feel confusing.
+Cloud computing powers over 90% of today’s online services, from streaming to storage.
+But with so many choices, the Cloud infrastructure types can feel confusing.
 Are you struggling to pick the right one for your business or project?
 Whether you’re sending emails or building an app, understanding the types of cloud computing helps you choose what actually works for you.

 Types of cloud computing are different ways users utilise the internet to store data, run apps, and accomplish work without needing their own computers.